Top 15 Suburbs to live in St. Louis for 2023

 14. Clarkson Valley: Little Chesterfield

 Clarkson Valley is like Chesterfield’s little high-end brother.
+They’re both beautiful suburbs of St. Louis if you’re looking to move west.

 Most people who live in Clarkson Valley just say they live in Chesterfield, but if you want to be technical, Clarkson Valley is a separate municipality of its own.

-Forest Hills is a beautiful country club that draws people to the area for its golf and social membership options.
 It also tends to have a younger membership compared to some of the old-money style country clubs in Ladue and Town & Country.

 Clarkson Valley’s neighborhoods are full of luxurious estates, custom-built homes, and private lots.